 America’s Newest System of public lands

-The National Conservation Lands, established by Interior Secretary Bruce Babbitt in 2000, comprise 30 million acres of the most ecologically rich and culturally significant of lands managed by the Bureau of Land Management.
+The National Conservation Lands, established by Interior Secretary Bruce Babbitt in 2000, comprise over 31 million acres of the most ecologically rich and culturally significant of lands managed by the Bureau of Land Management.
 They are found throughout the West, Alaska and even extend to the East Coast.
 They are our nation’s newest collection of protected public lands—standing in stature with our National Parks, National Forests and National Wildlife Refuges.

 Composed of National Monuments and National Conservation Areas, Wilderness and Wilderness Study Areas, Wild and Scenic Rivers, National Scenic and Historic Trails and more, these places reflect our understanding that truly conserving natural and cultural resources means protecting large areas—entire ecosystems and archaeological communities.